Sebastianhju/Runeterra-5e/Rules/Spells.md

 |---|---|---|---|---|---|---|
 |0|1 Bonus Action|30 ft|V,S,M*|Instantainous|Transmutation|Wisdom|

 You warp the time around a creature either hastening them or slowing them.
-A hasted target gets 5 additional feet to their movement speed and agility until the end of their next turn.
+A hasted target gets 5 additional feet to their movement speed until the end of their next turn.
 A slowed creature must succeed a Wisdom saving throw or have their speed reduced by 5 feet until the end of their next turn.

 **Cantrip Scaling.** The speed increases and decreeses with 5 feet at level 5, 11, and 17.